genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 applications are available on the platform that can increase the quality of your raw reads.
 Here we will walk you through each one and give you a checklist to use when deciding which to select.
-After each of the preprocessing steps, you can use the FastQC Report app again to compare the quality pre- and post-processing (remember that in order to do this, you need to run a different computation, this time inputting processed data source files into the data flow).
+After each of the preprocessing steps, you can use the FastQC Report application again to compare the quality pre- and post-processing (remember that in order to do this, you need to run a different computation, this time inputting processed data source files into the data flow).